ALI-AL-MARJANI/Adversarial-attacks-/README.md

 * How robustness can be measured using accuracy curves, norms, and visualization
 * Why adversarial defenses are essential for deploying ML models in safety-critical environments

+### Unexplained Observations
+In our experiments with the DeepFool attack on the MNIST dataset, we observed that the network often predicted the same adversarial label for many different perturbed inputs.
+Although this suggests some particular structure in the decision regions learned by the model, we were not able to identify a clear explanation for this behavior within the scope of this project.